 About the ads

-The site is currently serving two kinds of ad from Google’s AdSense program.
+At times the site has served two kinds of ad from Google’s AdSense program.

 The costs associated with operating this site are partially offset through advertising from Google AdSense program.
 These ads are automatically selected by computer algorithms.
 I do not personally select them and have no control over which are included.
 I do not necessarily endorse and products or services they sell.
 As in all things, I suggest that readers exercise their judgment and good sense in evaluating any claims made on websites linked through the ad program.